MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 3. In your **Edge** browser, select the **Microsoft 365 admin center** tab, and then in the navigation pane, select **Users**, and then select **Active Users**. <br/>

 4. In the **Active users** window, select the **ellipsis** icon that appears at the end of the menu bar, and then in the drop-down menu that appears, select **Directory synchronization**.
-This initiates the **Add or sync users to Azure AD** wizard.
+This initiates the **Add or sync users to Microsoft Entra ID** wizard.

-5. In the **Add or sync users to Azure AD** wizard, on the **About user synchronization** page, read through the content.
+5. In the **Add or sync users to Microsoft Entra ID** wizard, on the **About user synchronization** page, read through the content.
 In the **User status** section, note the number of existing Adatum cloud users and hybrid users.
 Select **Next**.

 6. On the **Select a migration option** page, read the explanation of each option so that you understand the migration options that are available.
 Select the **Continuous sync** option and then select **Next**.

 7. On the **Prepare by running IdFix** page, since you already ran IdFix in the prior lab exercise, there's no need to download and run it again.
 Select **Next**.

-8. On the **Review synchronization tools** page, Holly had originally planned to select the **Azure AD Connect** option given Adatum's Exchange hybrid deployment.
+8. On the **Review synchronization tools** page, Holly had originally planned to select the **Microsoft Entra Connect Sync** option given Adatum's Exchange hybrid deployment.
 But just to verify that this is the correct solution, Holly has decided to use the system tool that recommends the synchronization tool to use based on your synchronization requirements.
-Holly will use this feature to verify whether Azure AD Connect is the correct choice for Adatum. <br/>
+Holly will use this feature to verify whether Microsoft Entra Connect Sync is the correct choice for Adatum. <br/>

 	Select **Help me decide**.
 This option enables you to select from amongst a variety of requirements that your organization may have.